Thunder Among the Leaves

-Thunder Among the Leaves (El trueno entre las hojas) is a 1958 Argentine drama film directed by Armando Bó, starring himself, Isabel Sarli, Ernesto Báez and Andrés Laszlo.
+Thunder Among the Leaves (El trueno entre las hojas) is a 1958 Argentine-Paraguayan drama film directed by Armando Bó, starring himself, Isabel Sarli, Ernesto Báez and Andrés Laszlo.
 The screenplay by Paraguayan writer Augusto Roa Bastos was based on his short story La hija del ministro.
 Set in Paraguay, the story is about a strike at a sawmill.

 The first film to feature full frontal nudity in Latin American cinema, Thunder Among the Leaves scandalized audiences and became a major box office success on the continent.
 It rocketed Sarli to stardom and is now considered a cult classic.

 Synopsis

 The arrival of the boss's young wife unearths laborer tensions accumulated after many years of deprivation and maltreatment.
 The story is a social drama about the exploitation of man.